TrellixVulnTeam/swahilipython_SCMU/Doc/howto/descriptor.rst

 Python's object oriented features are built upon a function based environment.
 Using non-data descriptors, the two are merged seamlessly.

 Class dictionaries store methods as functions.
-In a class definition, methods are written using :keyword:`def` or :keyword:`lambda`, the usual tools for creating functions.
-Methods only differ from regular functions in that the first argument is reserved for the object instance.
+In a kundi definition, methods are written using :keyword:`def` or :keyword:`lambda`, the usual tools for creating functions.
+Methods only differ kutoka regular functions in that the first argument is reserved for the object instance.
 By Python convention, the instance reference is called *self* but may be called *this* or any other variable name.

 To support method calls, functions include the :meth:`__get__` method for binding methods during attribute access.
-This means that all functions are non-data descriptors which return bound methods when they are invoked from an object.
+This means that all functions are non-data descriptors which return bound methods when they are invoked kutoka an object.
 In pure Python, it works like this::

-    class Function(object):
+    kundi Function(object):
         . . .
         def __get__(self, obj, objtype=None):
             "Simulate func_descr_get() in Objects/funcobject.c"